 Herbs and Spices

-You can also add additional herbs and spices to kick up the flavor even more.
-For meatloaf, I opt for traditional herbs generally used in Italian cooking, like garlic, basil, and oregano.
+You can also add additional herbs and spices to kick up the flavor more.
+For meatloaf, I opt for traditional Italian herbs like garlic, basil, and oregano.
 But maybe you’d like to try a Mexican-inspired meatloaf with added chili powder and salsa or one with a little Asian flare with ginger, curry, or turmeric.

 The addition of herbs and spices adds flavor without adding sodium or fat to the dish.